Japan · c. 1600–present (Edo period origins)

 Flowing wave compositionsWind bar backgroundsBold black outlinesTraditional motifs (koi, dragon, peony)Dynamic movement

-About Japanese Irezumi Style
+About Japanese Irezumi style

 Japanese Irezumi SVG brings centuries of tattoo mastery into scalable vector art.
 Featuring iconic subjects like koi fish, dragons, cherry blossoms, and oni masks, rendered with flowing compositional lines, wave patterns, and dramatic wind bars.
 This style embodies the perfect harmony of power and beauty found in traditional Japanese tattooing.